-Set in the countryside of center Tuscany, just few miles from the Etruscan coast, Bolgheri is a historic medieval village amidst olive groves and vineyards.
+Set in the countryside of Tuscany, just a few miles from the sea of the Etruscan coast, Bolgheri in Italy is a historic medieval village amidst olive groves and vineyards.
 Bolgheri has extremely ancient origins, but its recent development is linked to the history of Della Gherardesca Counts.
-At the beginning of the XVIII century, they did a big push to the farming, began the reclamation of the swamplands and built an aqueduct.
+At the beginning of the XVIII century, the family did a big push for farming, began the reclamation of the swampland, and built an aqueduct.

-You reach Bolgheri driving along the famous Viale dei Cipressi: a 3 miles stretch of road that connects the old Via Aurelia to the village.
-It is a suggestive linear road flanked by two rows of centuries-old cypress trees and owes its fame to the nineteenth century Italian poet Giosuè Carducci with the poem Davanti San Guido (In front of San Guido):
+You reach Bolgheri driving along the famous Viale dei Cipressi: a seven km/three miles stretch of road that connects the old Via Aurelia to the village.
+It is a suggestive linear road flanked by two rows of centuries-old cypress trees.

 I cipressi che a Bolgheri alti e schietti van da San Guido in duplice filar.
 The cypress trees stand straight and true from Bolgheri to San Guido in double rows.

-Before you start driving to Bolgheri, I suggest a stop at the beginning of the cypress avenue to get some pictures of the Oratorio di San Guido (Oratory of San Guido) and of the small obelisk, placed there in 1908 by Giuseppe della Gherardesca to commemorate the famed poet Giosuè Carducci, Nobel Prize for literature in 1906.
+Before heading to Bolgheri, I suggest a stop at the beginning of cypress avenue to get some pictures of the Oratorio di San Guido and of the small obelisk, placed there in 1908 by Giuseppe della Gherardesca to commemorate the famed poet Giosuè Carducci, Nobel Prize for literature in 1906.

 Then reach the old building that hosts the Centro Diocesano di Spiritualità di San Guido (Diocesan Spiritual Center) and enjoy a nice walk around.

-The Castle of Bolgheri, with its red bricks is the only gate to enter the village.
-The hamlet is really enchanting and quiet.
-In the ancient historical center the old houses made bricks that show geranium pots at their windows.
-The narrow paths host tiny artisan workshops, small restaurants, taverns and gardens.
+The Castle of Bolgheri, with its red bricks, is the only gate to enter the village.
+Hamlet is really enchanting and quiet.
+In the ancient historical center, the old houses are made of bricks and show geranium pots in their windows.
+The narrow paths host tiny artisan workshops, small restaurants, taverns, and gardens.

-- Stroll about: enjoy a pleasant walk through the village, take a look of the old church of Saints Giacomo and Cristoforo; visit the tiny monumental cemetery of Nonna Lucia, the old grandmother of the poet Carducci.
+Enjoy a pleasant walk through the village, take a look at the old church of Saints Giacomo and Cristoforo; visit the tiny monumental cemetery of Nonna Lucia, the old grandmother of the poet Carducci.